Extracting conserved operators from a projected entangled pair state

 where $\{X,Y,Z\}$ are the Pauli matrices and $(-1)^i$ denotes that the sign of the $Z$ field is opposite on the two sublattices of the bipartite square lattice.
 The model has a U(1) symmetry generated by $\sum_iZ_i$.
 Its ground state has a U(1) symmetric paramagnetic phase and an easy-plane (XY) ferromagnetic phase where the U(1) symmetry is broken spontaneously.
 We first use the gradient-based variational optimization~\cite{iPEPS_Laurens_2016,iPEPS_corboz_2016,AD_2019} to obtain a 1-site unit cell $C_{4v}$ symmetric iPEPS approximating the ground state, and find two phases which are separated by a quantum critical point at $J=J_c\approx0.336$~\cite{appendix}, which is known to be in the XY universality class~\cite{XX_quantum_simulator_2024}.
 Although in the ferromagnetic phase all spins can spontaneously point towards a random direction in the $x-y$ plane, in practice we use real iPEPS tensors to force the spin to point to the $x$ direction.

 From this iPEPS we then diagonalize $\mathcal{S}$ at momentum $\pmb{q}=(0,0)$ and $\pmb{q}=(\pi,\pi)$.
 The spectrum of the 1-site $\mathcal{S}$ from iPEPS with $D=3$ and CTMRG environment bond dimension $\chi=60$ is shown in Fig.~\ref{fig:XX}a, where the trivial solution (identity operator) has been excluded.
 When $J<J_c$, an eigenvalue corresponding to the U(1) symmetry generator $\sum_iZ_i$ is found to be $0$ up to high precision ($10^{-6}$) until $J=J_c$.
 When $J>J_c$, the two lowest eigenvalues (blue) correspond to $a X-b Z$ and $b X+ aZ$, where $a,b$ depend on $J$.
 Their linear combinations give two approximate solutions $\sum_i X_i$ and $\sum_i Z_i$, the former is the magnetization order parameter and the latter is the U(1) symmetry generator.
 Therefore, even when the U(1) symmetry is broken spontaneously, signatures of the U(1) symmetry can still be found by our method.
-The underlying reason is that gapless goldstone modes due to the spontaneous continuous symmetry breaking make the variance of the order parameter and of the continuous symmetry generator to be of the same order, i.e. a small but finite constant per site.
+The underlying reason is that the gapless Goldstone modes arising from the spontaneous U(1) symmetry breaking indicate substantial transverse fluctuations of the order parameter.
+Since the ferromagnetic ground state is not far from a coherent spin state which saturates the uncertainty relation, large variance of $\sum_i Y_i$ will imply small variance of $\sum_i Z_i$.

 The spectrum of the 2-site $\mathcal{S}$ from iPEPS with different bond dimension $(D,\chi)$ at $J=1/3$ near the quantum criticality is shown in Fig.~\ref{fig:XX}(b) (excluding all 1-site and trivial 2-site solutions).
 We find one eigenvalue that shrinks to zero with increasing bond dimensions.
 The corresponding eigenvector for $(D,\chi)=(5,100)$ gives the Hamiltonian $H(1/3)-0.0001\sum_{\langle ij\rangle}Z_iZ_j-0.0006\sum_{i}(-1)^i Z_i$, which approximates the original Hamiltonian in Eq.~\eqref{eq:XY_H_mod} to the 4th digit.
 Therefore, our method can extract non-frustration-free \nameOs of variational iPEPS, which is beyond the standard frustration-free construction~\cite{RMP_MPS_PEPS_2021}.